 Last century, Americans lived and died by the power of small electric motors.
-Those motors started generators which powered homes, factories, autos and a multitude of other applications.
-It was the development of these generators that helped to organize society and created specific places of work with the introduction of big cities.
-The article specifically is largely focused on two particular cities – Chicago in 1890s and Detroit in 1900-1920s.
+Those motors started generators that powered homes, factories, autos, and many other applications.
+These generators’ development helped organize society and created specific places of work with the introduction of big cities.
+The article focuses on two particular cities – Chicago in the 1890s and Detroit in the 1900-1920s.

 The Origin of the Edison Electric Incandescent Lamp

 In 1879, when Thomas Edison was perfecting his incandescent light bulb, the US city with the most electric lights was Cincinnati, Ohio.
 By 1886, that number had jumped to over 300,000.
-Today, there are more than 30 million lightbulbs in the United States alone.
+Today, more than 30 million lightbulbs are in the United States alone.
 How did this happen?
 It all started with a man named Thomas Edison.
-In 1879, Edison was working on a way to make an electric light that could be used in homes and businesses.
+In 1879, Edison worked on making an electric light that could be used in homes and businesses.
 He came up with the idea of using a carbonized filament in a glass bulb.
 This filament would glow when electricity was passed through it.
-The first electric lamps were very expensive and only used by rich people.
+The first electric lamps were costly and only used by rich people.
 But as Edison continued to work on his invention, the price of the bulbs began to drop.
-By 1886, they were affordable for many people and were being used in cities all over the United States.
+By 1886, they were affordable for many people and used in cities throughout the United States.
 Today, electric lighting is taken for granted.
 But it all started with one man’s invention over 140 years ago.

 Geography and Electricity

 The United States has an electrical grid that is unrivaled in the world, and it is one of the many reasons why some cities thrive while others do not.
-The electrical grid provides reliable and affordable electricity to American businesses and households, and it supports a wide range of economic activity.
-While other countries have begun to invest in their own electrical grids, the United States still maintains a clear lead.
-The American electric grid is about twice as large as the next closest country, and it provides about 20 percent of the world’s electricity.
-The Benefits Of The Electric Grid The electric grid is a critical part of the American economy, and it brings numerous benefits to businesses and households.
-Perhaps most importantly, the electric grid provides reliable electricity that can be used for a wide variety of purposes.
-Businesses rely on electricity to power their factories and offices, while households use it for heating, cooling, lighting, and appliances.
+The electrical grid provides reliable and affordable electricity to American businesses and households and supports various economic activities.
+While other countries have begun to invest in their electrical grids, the United States still maintains a clear lead.
+The American electric grid is about twice as large as the following closest country, and it provides about 20 percent of the world’s electricity.
+The Benefits Of The Electric Grid The electric grid is a critical part of the American economy and brings numerous benefits to businesses and households.
+Perhaps most importantly, the electric grid provides reliable electricity that can be used for various purposes.
+Companies rely on electricity to power their factories and offices, while households use it for heating, cooling, lighting, and appliances.
 In addition to reliability, the electric grid also offers affordability.
-Electricity prices in the United States are relatively low when compared to other countries, which makes it easier for businesses to operate profitably and for households to afford basic necessities like air conditioning and refrigeration.
+Electricity prices in the United States are relatively low compared to other countries, making it easier for businesses to operate profitably and for households to afford necessities like air conditioning and refrigeration.
 Finally, the electric grid supports a wide range of economic activity.
-Many industries require electricity to function properly, including manufacturing, transportation, healthcare, retailing, information technology, and communication.
-Without access to reliable and affordable electricity, these industries would be much smaller or nonexistent.
-The
+Many industries require electricity, including manufacturing, transportation, healthcare, retailing, information technology, and communication.
+Without reliable and affordable electricity, these industries would be much smaller or nonexistent.

 Cities’ Early Power Supply and Benefits